syncfusion-content/wpf-docs/wpf/Ribbon/RibbonSeparator.md

 ---
 layout: post
-title: RibbonSeperator in Syncfusion Ribbon control
+title: RibbonSeparator in WPF Ribbon control | Syncfusion
-description: This section briefly describes the functionalities of RibbonSeperator in Syncfusion WPF Ribbon control
+description: Learn about RibbonSeparator support in Syncfusion WPF Ribbon control and more.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
-# Ribbon Separator in WPF Ribbon
+# RibbonSeparator in WPF Ribbon

 `RibbonSeparator` used to separate the similar set of Ribbon elements in Ribbon.
 It can separate RibbonButtons according to their purpose.